-The Brown University Library licenses over 300 databases and over 60,000 electronic journals for use by the Brown community.
+The Brown University Library licenses over 300 databases and over 100,000 electronic journals for use by the Brown community.
 Clicking on the "L" icon will usually give you the general terms under which our use is licensed.
-E.g.

 The Library's subscription resources are available to members of the Brown University community in accordance with the publisher's license terms and conditions.
 Users have an obligation to read, be aware of, and observe the terms and conditions of use for all electronic resources.
 License terms and conditions usually stipulate the following:

-ASCAP, BMI, SESAC licenses: The University negotiates licenses with the major music performance rights organizations for the licensed performance of music on campus and for campus events.
+Music licenses (ASCAP, BMI, SESAC): The University negotiates licenses with the major music performance rights organizations for the licensed performance of music on campus and for campus events.
 In general these licenses allow for the non-dramatic performance of musical works from the music in the ASCAP, BMI and SESAC catalogs on the Brown campus and within Brown buildings.
 [Dramatic works include Musical theater, Opera, Ballet and Stage plays.]
 The licenses differ in their licensing of broadcast and intranet/internet transmissions of works from their catalogs.
-For questions on specifics on the terms of the licenses, contact:

-Many authors, composers, photographers and others make their work available for specific uses without the need to seek permission.
-The most common means for this licensing is the Creative Commons License.
-Creative Commons provides a range of options from no restrictions whatsoever (the so-called CC-zero license) to more complex restrictions including the requirement to acknowledge the author (CC-by), to not use commercially (CC-NC), the requirement to share your derivative work (CC-SA), or combinations of these.
+Works licensed by Creative Commons must be used only with the restrictions (if any) that the CC license places on the work.
+The most common means for this licensing is the Creative Commons License which provides a range of options ranging from no restrictions whatsoever (the so-called CC-zero license) to more complex restrictions including the requirement to acknowledge the author (CC-BY), to not use commercially (CC-NC), the requirement to share your derivative work (CC-SA), or combinations of these.